• Skip to primary navigation

 Dough

-½ cup water, 1 teaspoon sugar, 1 packet active dry yeast
+½ cup water, 1 teaspoon granulated sugar, 1 packet active dry yeast

-5 cups all purpose flour, ¼ teaspoon sea salt, ½ cup butter, 2 large eggs, 1 tablespoon pure vanilla extract, ½ cup milk, ½ cup molasses
+5 cups all purpose flour, ¼ teaspoon sea salt, 2 tablespoons molasses, ¼ cup brown sugar, ¾ cup unsalted butter, 2 large eggs, 1 tablespoon pure vanilla extract, ½ cup milk

 Filling

-• I like to make the filling as the dough rises to save on time.
-Have the butter very soft, almost melted to blend easier.
+• Have the butter very soft, almost melted, to blend easier.
 Combine all of the ingredients in a medium bowl and mix well to combine.
 Set aside to use later.

 Frosting

-• Beat the butter, sugar, and salt in a stand mixer or with electric hand beaters until light and fluffy.
+• Beat the butter, sugar, and salt in a stand mixer or with electric hand mixer until light and fluffy.

-• Add chunks of cream cheese into the butter in a few additions, beating very well in between.
+• Add vanilla extract and chunks of cream cheese into the butter in a few additions, beating very well in between.
 It should be fluffy.
-Add vanilla and cream, and beat until fluffy.

-4 oz cream cheese, 1 teaspoon pure vanilla extract, 3-5 tablespoons heavy whipping cream
+1 teaspoon pure vanilla extract, 4 oz cream cheese

 • Spread on top of the rolls while they are still warm so that the frosting melts into the rolls a little bit.
-Top with sprinkles, crushed candy canes, and gingerbread men.
 Serve warm!

 Notes

-Make Ahead – overnight rolls: Prepare the rolls the night before and stop before letting the assembled rolls rise (second rise).
-Wrap baking tray tightly to cover and immediately place in the refrigerator for up to 12 hours.
-Once you are ready to bake them, let them come to room temperature and rise to fill out any gaps in the pan.
-Pour with cream and bake according to the instructions.
+Overnight gingerbread cinnamon rolls: Prepare the rolls the night before and stop before letting the assembled rolls rise (second rise).
+Wrap the baking tray tightly to cover and immediately place in the refrigerator for up to 12 hours.
+Once you are ready to bake them, let them come to room temperature if they need to rise some more and fill out the gaps in the pan.
+Pour heavy cream on top and bake according to the instructions.

 Tried this recipe?Let us know how it was!